Research Areas

 Our approach in compositional systems biology aims to build a scalable, open-ended framework for integrating data and submodels into comprehensive, multiscale models.
 This approach emphasizes the interfaces and interconnections between different subsystems, focusing on the following key requirements:

-- Scientific Collectives: Fostering collaboration among researchers to build and share knowledge through integrative multiscale models, enhancing data and model integration across scientific consortia.
+• Scientific Collaborations: Fostering collaboration among researchers by building integrative multiscale models, enhancing data and model integration across scientific consortia.

 By emphasizing the composition of models, software, schemas, and research efforts, this framework facilitates the integration of diverse biological data and models, ensuring scalability and continuous improvement with new scientific contributions.